dstndstn/gfa_reduce/README.md

                       [--write_psf_cubes] [--write_detmap] [--write_full_detlist]
                       fname_in

-    run full gfa_reduce pipeline on a GFA exposure
+    run the gfa_reduce pipeline on a GFA exposure

     positional arguments:
       fname_in